 Let’s take a quick look at the full lifecycle for servers and services and see where hardening fits in.

 We recommend to install operating systems from trusted sources.
 This could be an operating system vendor or a trusted third party e.g. cloud provider like AWS, Azure or Google Cloud.

-We provide multiple cookbooks for chef and modules for puppet to cover this area.
-We use best-known guides like Deutsche Telekom (German), BetterCrypto and the NSA hardening guide.
+We provide a collection for Ansible, multiple cookbooks for Chef and modules for Puppet to cover this area.
+We use best-known guides like Deutsche Telekom, BetterCrypto and the NSA hardening guide.
 For more details look into the respective

 test-<project> repository.
 Checks are implemented following these guides.

 This area includes tasks like patch management, attack monitoring, and fixing known vulnerabilities.
 None of these areas are covered in this hardening project.